abigail830/Sphinx_wiki/source/Angular/2_1_AngularTest.rst

-2.1 Angular Testing with Jasmine & Karma
+2.1 Test with Jasmine & Karma
 ===========================================

 By default, Angular contained **Jasmine & Karma**.